matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 ![](projections.png)

-In both cases, the proper way of defining a projection is first to define a viewing volume, that is, the volume in the 3d space we want to render on the scree.
+In both cases, the proper way of defining a projection is first to define a viewing volume, that is, the volume in the 3D space we want to render on the screen.
 To do that, we need to consider 6 clipping planes (left, right, top, bottom, far, near) that enclose the viewing volume (frustum) relatively to the camera.
 If we define a camera position and a viewing direction, each plane can be described by a single scalar.
 Once we have this viewing volume, we can